sara-sabr/ccoe-aspnetcore-mvc-cdts-aad-sample/README.md

 It is meant to help developers (originally from ESDC) new to AAD, Graph API, and CDTS to have the minimum knowledge needed to start their project using these technologies.

+**Note:** This project uses ASP.NET Core 3.1 because the CDTS template does not support ASP.NET 6 at the moment.

 # Getting Started
 ## Azure Active Directory
 The first step is to create the AAD application that the web server will use to authenticate users.\